 We can’t realize that truth if we’re not giving people the supportive resources they need to get there.
 Even I as a CEO, even though I’m not meeting with people day in and day out like my loan counselors are, I try to listen in to these quality control calls because I want to remember who we represent and who we serve and what we’re trying to achieve for them.
 It’s huge.
 I want to thank you for your work, and I want to leave you with that because we hear stories every day and it’s heartbreaking, and we want to be part of the solution for more Americans to achieve their dreams.

 I appreciate that.
 The readers in this show already know that.
 They know that annuity income for them.
 We don’t just poopoo everybody away and say, “Sorry, we can’t help you.”
 Don’t worry about it.
 That’s how we level up and become a master.
 That’s how we become a master and an expert.
 We don’t just do transactions.
-We do relationship and ensure that we have that annuity income in the future.
+We do relationships and ensure that we have that annuity income in the future.
 Hence the reason that I have you on here, and yet another tool in our toolbox to help make that happen and manifest it.
-I want to thank you so much, Catalina for being with us.
+I want to thank you so much, Catalina, for being with us.
 We are so excited to learn what you’re doing and all the wonderful work that you’re doing to help people out there, but also help people grow their businesses in addition to that.
 Thank you so much for taking your time.
 We look forward to seeing you on the next episode.

 - Become a Member MLMMembership